Guest Post by Zainab Sheikh

 Assemble your team

 You need to select your team carefully, don’t go for sheep.
 A new unique idea will need a diverse dynamic team to pull it off.
-You need people who not only share your vision, but also have unique skill set that adds real value to your business idea.
+You need people who not only share your vision but also have a unique skill set that adds real value to your business idea.
 But beware, people who are visionary have a knack for breaking rules, therefore make sure you get the right mix and never forget to marijuana hair test your workers if you have any before hiring, your business can’t afford any derailments in its initial stage.

 Acquire dynamic skill